-When providing notice, you should provide notice based on the work that was performed in Minnesota, not based on residency of the worker in Minnesota.
+When providing notice, you should provide notice based on the work that was performed in Minnesota, not based on residency of the worker in Minnesota or where your company is centrally located.
 That's because an eligible worker only needed to have worked in Minnesota for the required amount of time to be eligible, and there is no residency requirement.